the-SkillConnect/SkillConnect/README.md

 sudo docker compose up -d
 ```

-- > [!NOTE]
+> [!NOTE]
 > You can populate the database with sample data using `go run scripts/seed.go`

-- > [!NOTE]
-  > If you encounter issues downloading dependency packages, set the Go proxy using: `go env -w GOPROXY=https://goproxy.io,direct`

 2. Run the SkillConnect program:

 ```bash
 go run .
 ```

+> [!TIP]
+> If you encounter issues downloading dependency packages, set the Go proxy using: `go env -w GOPROXY=https://goproxy.io,direct`

 ## Contributing